Cmckenzie01/Cmckenzie01/README.md

 - 👋 Hi, I’m @Cmckenzie01
-- 👀 I’m interested in ... automation, and web & game development.
+- 👀 I’m interested in ... automation, web design, and game development.
-- 🌱 I’m currently learning ... python, django, and website development/deployment.
+- 🌱 I’m currently learning ... machine learning and threeJs.
-- 💞️ I’m looking to collaborate on ...nothing at the moment, I'm still finding my footing, but eventually anything semi-beginner friendly with a focus on websites, games, art, or other cool projects.
+- 💞️ I’m looking to collaborate on ... machine learning projects, and 3d web design experiences.
-- 📫 How to reach me ... no where at the moment.
+- 📫 How to reach me ... coming soon!

 <!---
 Cmckenzie01/Cmckenzie01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.